Sparse tree-based clustering of microbiome data to characterize microbiome heterogeneity in pancreatic cancer: Discussion

 \section{Discussion}

 We have proposed two novel approaches for clustering of microbiome samples.
-Unlike existing approaches, our methods perform variable selection, which enables biological understanding of features that differentiate clusters present in the data, without the need for pre-specification of the number of clusters.
-The simulation results and application to real data demonstrate that our methods can outperform commonly used unsupervised clustering algorithms in terms of Rand indices, suggesting that the sparse models are not only more interpretable, but also more robust to noise.
-Our application to gut microbiome profiling of pancreatic cancer patients enhances the originally published analysis of this dataset: while \cite{RiquZhan19} applied LefSe to identify microbiome features assuming known group membership, through our approach we show that the long-term survivors comprise a more natural cluster, while the short-term survivors are more heterogeneous, and identify additional features that are differential across the inferred clusters.
-These findings could guide the development of future microbiome interventions to improve cancer outcomes, which are an active and exciting area of current medical research \citep{Ret2019, Mcq2019}.
+Unlike existing approaches for microbiome clustering, our methods perform variable selection, which enables biological understanding of features that differentiate clusters present in the data, and does not require pre-specification of the number of clusters.
+The simulation results demonstrate that our methods can outperform commonly used unsupervised clustering algorithms in terms of the adjusted Rand index, suggesting that our sparse models are not only more interpretable but also more robust to noise.